The Future of Liberty

 George F. Will (28:21):

-current stuff too much.
-I'll say this, one of the lessons of the last decade of American politics is how profoundly one person can change the tone of American life.
-The good response to that is that cheerful response is it ought to be possible for one person to change it back.
-That is, I regret the fact that we live in a presidential centric country.
-I think the president is too much with us of all parties.
+I am, what I’m going to say, I’m going to say delicately, because I don’t like to talk about current stuff too much.
+I’ll say this: one of the lessons of the last decade of American politics is how profoundly one person can change the tone of American life.
+The good response to that, the cheerful response, is that it ought to be possible for one person to change it back.
+That is, I regret the fact that we live in a presidential‑centric country.
+I think the president is too much with us, of all parties.
 Let me digress for just one moment.
-When Roosevelt gave his first fireside chat as president after his March 4th, '33 inauguration, he began with two words that didn't appear on the transcript.
-It's up at Hyde Park is not there, but he began with two words.
-He began "My friends", now he's on the radio, radio which to me a more revolutionary technology than the internet or television or anything else because it annihilated the distance between the governor and the governors.
+When Roosevelt gave his first fireside chat as president after his March 4, ’33, inauguration, he began with two words that didn’t appear on the transcript, it’s up at Hyde Park; it’s not there, but he began with two words.
+He began, “My friends.”
+Now, he’s on the radio, which, to me, is a more revolutionary technology than the internet or television or anything else, because it annihilated the distance between the governor and the governed.
 It created a new intimacy.
-Roosevelt knew he was talking to people in desperate fear at that point sitting around their Philco's in parts of the country that barely got rural electrification, and they wanted a friend in the White House.
-I don't want a friend in the White House.
-I want someone who will take care that the laws are faithfully executed
+Roosevelt knew he was talking to people in desperate fear at that point, sitting around their Philcos in parts of the country that barely got rural electrification, and they wanted a friend in the White House.
+I don’t want a friend in the White House.
+I want someone who will take care that the laws are faithfully executed, and at least start there.
+And just, again, a more modest sense… I don’t want to be callous, but when Michael Jackson died, I’m sorry he died, but we didn’t need the president to speak about this.
+Presidents are now expected to be national mourners, national keepers of our consciences.
+No, take care that the laws are faithfully executed, then get back to us.

 Mitch Daniels (30:40):